News and Information

 Guidelines E-News is a periodic newsletter delivered via email by the Maryland State Commission on Criminal Sentencing Policy.
 Guidelines E-News provides information on the system of voluntary guidelines for the State’s circuit courts and highlights changes to the guidelines.
 It also provides useful information on worksheet completion and submission.

-- January 15, 2021: Proposed amendments to the Maryland criminal sentencing guidelines were published in the Maryland Register (Volume 48, Issue 2).
-Public comments on the proposed revisions will be accepted through February 16, 2021.
+- January 28, 2022: Proposed amendments to the sentencing matrices for drug and property offenses were published in the January 28, 2022, issue of the Maryland Register (Volume 49, Issue 3).
+Public comments on the proposed amendments will be accepted through February 28, 2022.